ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ## Standard Library

-- Support is now introduced for HTTP 1.1 pipelining
+- Support for HTTP 1.1 pipelining
+- Enhanced support for compression/decompression
+- Status code and reason are now optional parameters for the `close` action of the WebSocket connector

 ## Build & Package Management